-Fig. FG6.
-Fragment of Lepidodendron from the Fossil Grove (at location 'X' on Fig. FG7) showing the distinctive pattern of diamond-shaped leaf scars. giving rise to the term 'scale trees'.
+Fig. 13.
+Fragment of Lepidodendron from the Fossil Grove (at location 'X' on Fig. 12) showing the distinctive pattern of diamond-shaped leaf scars giving rise to the term 'scale trees'.

-Fig. FG7.
+Fig. 14.
 Stump 7 showing bifircating root systems

-left on the trunk and branches when leaves fell off (Fig. FG6).
-The root system, referred to as Stigmaria, have a characteristic bifurcating pattern; each of the main roots divides into two and then each also divides into two and so on (Fig. FG7).
-Ripple marks on some bedding surfaces (Fig. FG8 and marked 'R' on Fig. FG5) indicate a water current flow direction to the south-west.
+on the trunk and branches when leaves fell off (Fig. 13).
+The root system, referred to as Stigmaria, have a characteristic bifurcating pattern; each of the main roots divides into two and then each also divides into two and so on (Fig. 14).
+Ripple marks on some bedding surfaces (Fig. 15 and marked 'R' on Fig. 12) indicate a river current flow direction to the south-west.
 The sandstones are overlain by shales which would have been deposited as muds either in abandoned river channels or by overbank flows.
-Fig. FG9 illustrates the process of fossil formation.
-Decomposition of the soft inner tissues made the trunks hollow.
-Later inundation by a flood of fast flowing water depositing a thick bed of sand caused distortion of the hollow trunks and infilling with sand.
-With subsequent burial and lithification the trunks were preserved as internal moulds in sandstone in their life position.
+Fig. 16 illustrates the process of fossil formation.
+A flood knocked over the trees, leaving stumps.
+Decomposition of the soft inner tissues made the stumps hollow.
+Later inundation by a flood of fast flowing water deposited a thick bed of sand causing distortion of the hollow trunks and infilling them with sand.
+With subsequent burial and lithification the trunks were thus preserved as internal moulds in sandstone in their life position.
 Stumps 3 and 7 are noticeably elliptical - like most of them - but they would have been round when alive.
 Although it is possible that the shape is due to later tectonic deformation, a more likely explanation is that it is caused by distortion by the fast-flowing river waters (Gastaldo 1986).
+A cross-section through the Fossil House is shown in Fig. 17 and shows the dip of the bedding and a possible configuration of the dolerite sill which was intruded some 35 million years later.
+One of these tongues cuts through stumps 8 and 9.
+The latter now has a concrete spacer where the sill was intruded.